bayfrontmedia/bones-service-rbac/docs/models/tenantinvitations.md

 Accept tenant invitation using invitation ID.

-Adds non-deleted user to tenant with invited role and deletes invitation.
+Adds non-deleted user to tenant with invited role and hard-deletes invitation.
 The `rbac.tenant.invitation.accepted` [event](../events.md) is executed on success.

 **Parameters:**